hashicorp/vault/website/source/api/system/remount.html.md

 The `/sys/remount` endpoint is used remount a mounted backend to a new endpoint.

-## Remount Backend
+## Move Backend

-This endpoint remounts an already-mounted backend to a new mount point.
+This endpoint moves an already-mounted backend to a new mount point.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |